-- (c) There are only few sector-agnostic metrics in topical ESRS that require VC information (see FAQ 6 Should VC information be included in metric DRs?).
-Chapter 2.6 Coverage of the VC for metrics).
+- (c) There are only few sector-agnostic metrics in topical ESRS that require VC information (see Chapter 2.6 Coverage of the VC for metrics).
 ESRS S2 to S4 for instance do not include metrics per se.
 The other metrics do not refer to the value chain.
-However, this includes some information about procured materials, please refer to rows 6 to 8 of the VC coverage map of Set 1 ESRS. - (d) Finally, when an undertaking concludes that a material IRO is not sufficiently covered by an ESRS, to produce a sustainability statement that meets the qualitative characteristics of information, it shall provide additional disclosures on an entity specific basis to enable users to understand its IROs-(ESRS 1 paragraph 63 and 65 as well as paragraph 11 and AR 1 to 5).
-This may include information, including when These disclosures shall consist, where necessary, of appropriate metrics, about a covering the relevant part of the VC related to the relevant material IRO as selected by the undertaking (i.e. there is no standardisation of these metrics the VCsector agnostic standards).
-While judgement is required in determining whether and what disclosures are required, the entity-specific disclosures dimension is not voluntary but a mandatory requirement.
+However, this includes some information about procured materials, please refer to rows 6 and 7 of the VC coverage map of ESRS. - (d) Finally, when an undertaking concludes that a material IRO is not sufficiently covered by a ESRS produce a sustainability statement that meets the qualitative characteristics of information, it shall provide additional disclosures on an entity-specific basis to enable users to understand its IROs (ESRS 1 paragraph 63 and 65 as well as paragraph 11 and AR 1 to 5).
+These disclosures shall include, where necessary, appropriate metrics covering the relevant parts of the VC related to the relevant material IRO as selected by the undertaking (i.e. there is no standardisation of these metrics in the sectoragnostic standards).
+While required judgement is determining whether and what disclosures are required, the entity-specific disclosures dimension is not voluntary but a mandatory requirement.